CONTACT ME

 Memberships/Affiliations

-Clinical Member of Association for Marriage & Family Therapy www.aamft.org
+Clinical Member of the Association for Marriage & Family Therapy www.aamft.org

 Member of Texas Association of Marriage & Family Therapists